PPRC.

 Limited work hours raise skipped-meal odds.

-Observed Effect
+Measured Effect

-Shock and Distress
+Shock & Distress

 OR